Federal Authority for Audiovisual Communication Services

-The Federal Authority for Audiovisual Communication Services (Spanish: Autoridad Federal de Servicios de Comunicación Audiovisual, AFSCA) was an agency of the government of Argentina with the power to regulate television and radio services.
+The Federal Authority for Audiovisual Communication Services (Spanish: Autoridad Federal de Servicios de Comunicación Audiovisual; AFSCA) was an agency of the government of Argentina with the power to regulate television and radio services.
 It began activities on December 10, 2009, two months after the passage of the Law 26,522 of Audiovisual Communications Services (Ley de Medios), and replaced the Federal Broadcasting Committee (Comité Federal de Radiodifusión, COMFER).
+ASFCA was merged into the Ente Nacional de Comunicaciones on December, 29th, 2015 by Presidential Decree 267.

 Its former director was Martín Sabbatella.

 Composition

 The AFSCA was led by a seven-member board, consisting of the following: